 Great trainers like Syd Garett, Syd Laird, Jackie Gorton, George Azzie, Peter Kennemeyer and Terrance Millard and the heroes of recent years Mike de Kock, Mike Bass and Dean Kannemeyer have tasted victory.
 In the saddles were legends like Harry Berry, Tiger Wright, Bertie Hayden, Michael Roberts, Robbie Sivewright, David Payne who won the race as a jockey and a trainer, and the leading riders in recent years like Anton Marcus, Anthony Delpech, Piere Strydom, Felix Coetzee, Kevin Shea and Bernard Fayd’herbe.

-Certainly an iconic race and an occasion that stands head and shoulders above all others with a supporting programme of top racing that includes the R1-million, Grade 1 Jonsson Workwear Garden Province Stakes for fillies and mares over 1 600m under weight-for-age conditions.
-This is one of the most important races for fillies and mares in the country and the result will have a major effect on the annual national awards.
+Certainly, an iconic race and an occasion that stands head and shoulders above all others with a supporting programme of top racing that includes the R1-million, Grade 1 Jonsson Workwear Garden Province Stakes for fillies and mares over 1 600m under ‘weight-for-age’ conditions.
+This is one of the most important races for fillies and mares in the country and the result could have a major impact on the annual national awards.

 With just 18 runners taking part in the big race on the first Saturday in July, there is another 2200 metre event on the card in which those that missed the cut can compete.
 There have been occasions when the winner of this race has posted a quicker time than the winner of the big race itself.